NYC Council Introduction 303

 intro.nyc/0303-2026 2026-2029 Legislative Session

-Maximum working hours for home care aides.
+Maximum working hours for home care employees.

 Status: Laid Over in Committee Committee on Civil Service and Labor